presence-insights/pi-sample-ios-BeaconConfig/README.md

 Also contains sample code to make an API call to retrieve bearer token from Bluemix and posting a beacon to Presence Insights.

 ##Instructions
-You would need to use a ios device to use Beacon SDK.
+You would need to use a ios device to run this sample application.
 Xcode simulator does not support beacons/BLE.

 * Open pi-sample-ios-BeaconConfig.xcodeproj
 * Make sure you select your ios device instead of the simulator